-Whilst not one of their best films ‘Habeas Corpus‘ has unique historical importance in the Laurel & Hardy canon.
+Whilst I don’t think this is one of their best films ‘Habeas Corpus‘ has unique historical importance in the Laurel & Hardy canon.
 It’s also a film that often appears to fly under the radar of the casual L&H fan – but to be honest that’s probably not a disaster.
 Although I hate to negatively criticise anything directly related to my heroes, this film is certainly not one of my favourites.

 There isn’t anything really terrible about it, but there isn’t anything great either – and I suppose that’s my problem with it.
 ‘Habeas Corpus‘ is essentially a ‘Horror-Comedy’, a genre that was very popular during the late twenties and one that many stars including Harold Lloyd and Buster Keaton had enjoyed success with.
 Stan and Ollie had dabbled in this area the previous year in ‘Do Detectives Think’ (1927) and ‘Habeas Corpus‘ is basically an extended version of the graveyard scene in the aforementioned film.